Car Scrap Yard or Salvage? Which Better for Selling your Car?

 Donate Your Vehicle!

-Once you have settled on selling your car to a junkyard, it is time to get the deal done and receive the money.
+Once you have settled on selling your car to a salvage yard, it is time to get the deal done and receive the money.
 Here are some pointers:

 Create a checklist